Alejandro Escovedo: Career

-In 2005, it became known that Escovedo's song "Castanets" was included on the iPod playlist of President George W. Bush.
-Upon learning this, Escovedo announced that he would not play the song again as long it was on Bush's iPod or until he was out of office.
-After two "Castanets"-free years, as Bush was nearing the end of his term, Escovedo lifted the moratorium and began performing the song again.

-Boxing Mirror came out on May 2, 2006 and included many of the songs he had promoted with the Alejandro Escovedo String Quintet.
+The album Boxing Mirror came out on May 2, 2006, and included many of the songs he had promoted with the Alejandro Escovedo String Quintet.
 Escovedo went on a short tour with the Quintet, which included a date at Carnegie Hall's Zankel Hall in early December 2006.
 In April 2008, Escovedo changed managers, hiring managers Jon Landau and Barbara Carr.

-Escovedo released Real Animal, produced by Tony Visconti, on June 24, 2008.
-All of the songs were co-written with Chuck Prophet.

-In 2009, Escovedo was invited to contribute to a tribute album to the late Doug Sahm.
-He contributed his version of "Too Little Too Late" to Keep Your Soul: A Tribute to Doug Sahm (Vanguard Records).
+Later that year, he released Real Animal, produced by Tony Visconti and co-written with Chuck Prophet.
+In 2009, Escovedo was invited to contribute to a tribute album to the late Doug Sahm, recording a version of "Too Little Too Late" to Keep Your Soul: A Tribute to Doug Sahm (Vanguard Records).

 In June 2010, Escovedo released Street Songs of Love, also produced by Visconti but released on a new label, featuring songs that were originally presented during "Sessions on South Congress" at the Continental Club in Austin, Texas with his band, The Sensitive Boys.
-After starting out writing about nothing in particular, the record “ended up being an album about different types of love, the pursuit of a feeling that is forever elusive, mysterious, and addictive,” said Escovedo.
-A New York Times "critic's choice" review of Street Songs of Love claimed that, "In another, less fragmented pop era, this would be the album of thoughtful but radio-ready love songs to finally get Mr. Escovedo the big national audience he deserves."Pareles, Jon (July 4, 2010).
-New York Times.
-Nationally syndicated radio shows such as Little Steven Van Zandt's Underground Garage gave prominent attention to Escovedo and his album, continuing to play the song "Silver Cloud" in particular well into the following year.
+According to Escovedo, the record “ended up being an album about different types of love, the pursuit of a feeling that is forever elusive, mysterious, and addictive.”
+A New York Times "critic's choice" review of Street Songs of Love stated, "In another, less fragmented pop era, this would be the album of thoughtful but radio-ready love songs to finally get Mr. Escovedo the big national audience he deserves."
+The album received airtime on radio shows such as Little Steven Van Zandt's Underground Garage, continuing to play the song "Silver Cloud" into the following year.

 In 2014, Escovedo appeared in the movie and contributed to the soundtrack of the movie Veronica Mars, singing an acoustic version of "We Used to Be Friends".
 Also that year, he co-produced and co-hosted the SXSW Tribute to Lou Reed with Richard Barone.

 In October 2016, Escovedo released the album Burn Something Beautiful, which had been recorded in April of that year in Portland, Oregon.
-In January 2017, Escovedo did a short tour supporting the album, backed by some of the members of The Minus Five Scott McCaughey, Peter Buck, Kurt Bloch and John Moen, all of whom had performed on the album sans Corin Tucker and Kelly Hogan who did not tour but recorded on the album.
+In January 2017, he did a short tour supporting the album, backed by some of the members of The Minus Five Scott McCaughey, Peter Buck, Kurt Bloch and John Moen, all of whom had performed on the album.
 All songs on Burn Something Beautiful were written by Escovedo, McCaughey, and Buck.